Skip to main content

 Cover image for 2021 Q1 commentary.

-Wage and salary growth in the public sector decelerates.
-Meanwhile, the private sector growth gap widens among occupations.
+2020 Fourth Quarter Summary: Annual compensation growth remains steady.
+Wage and salary growth in the public sector decelerates while the private sector growth gap widens among occupations.

 Cover image for the 2020 Q4 ECI commentary.